Mental health continuum of care

 We believe the best outcomes are achieved when the development of new models is collaborative.

-Throughout this project, we are engaging with a wide range of stakeholders – including service providers and people with lived experience.
+Throughout this project, we have been engaging with a wide range of stakeholders – including service providers and people with lived experience.
 This will ensure our approach is not only comprehensive but also holds true to the experiences of those impacted by our services.

 What has happened so far?